Past Group members

 Dr Paul Marsh

 Paul was educated at Loughborough, Heriot-Watt and St Andrews Universities graduating with a 1st class honours degree in Physics, a MSc. in laser engineering and applications and a PhD in VUV gas lasers and high voltage technology respectively.
 Subsequently employed at British Aerospace, later to become BAE SYSTEMS, he specialised in high power RF technology and directed infrared countermeasures.
 After three years, interest in the commercial sector initiated a move to the applications group at the Institute of Photonics where his prime interests were multi-photon imaging, adaptive optics, micro-machining and laser engineering.
 In February 2005, he joined Ifor Samuel's group conducting research into optoelectronics in the healthcare environment.
-In 2008 Paul moved a short distance within the School to undertake research with the Millimetre Wave & EPR Group.
+In 2008 Paul moved a short distance within the School to undertake research with the Millimetre Wave & EPR Group, and then moved to PA Consulting.

 Dr Jean-Charles Ribierre

 Jean-Charles was born in Caen in France.
 He obtained a Msc in Physics from the University of Caen and the DEA Photonics and Image from the Louis Pasteur University of Strasbourg.
 Then, he started a PhD with Dr. Alain Fort at the IPCMS/GONLO on the influence of the viscoelastic properties on the orientational dynamics of push-pull chromophores in photorefractive guest-host polymers.
 After finishing his PHD, he moved to Japan for 1 year to work as JSPS postdoctoral research fellow at the Supramolecular Science Laboratory of Dr. Tatsuo Wada in RIKEN.
 He worked there on the optoelectronics properties of liquid carbazole based materials.
 He took up his position with us in May 2004 and worked on the light emitting dendrimer film morphology and interfacial interactions.
-In 2007, Jean-Charles returned to Japan and is currently a researcher at RIKEN.
+Jean-Charles is now an Associate Professor at Kyushu University, Japan.

 Dr Olivier Gaudin

 Olivier studied at the University of Nantes in France where he obtained a Master's degree in Physics and a DEA (Diploma of Advanced Studies) in Materials Physics.
 He then moved to the UK where he joined the Diamond Electronics Group in the Department of Electronic and Electrical Engineering at University College London (UCL), first as a Ph.
 D. student and then as a research fellow.
 Olivier's research activities at UCL were focused on the investigation of defect states within a range of carbon-based electronic materials and devices, such as polycrystalline CVD diamond deep UV photodetectors, hydrogenated and phosphorous-doped diamond, and polymer light emitting diodes.
 Olivier received a Ph.
 D. degree from UCL in 2002 for a thesis on "Defects within Carbon-Based Electronic Materials".
 He joined the Polymer Optoelectronics Group at the University of St Andrews as a research fellow to work on polymer solar cells.
-In 2007 Olivier left the group to work for Thorn Light.
+In 2007 Olivier left the group to work for Thorn Light , and then moved to the OLED research group at Solvay.

 Dr Andreas Vasdekis

 Andreas graduated from the Department of Physics of the National University of Athens in 2002.
 He obtained an MSc (distinction) in Photonics and Optoelectronic Devices from the Universities of St Andrews and Heriot Watt.
 His MSc dissertation was completed in CNRS/LPN Photonic Devices for Telecoms Applications Group in Paris in September of 2003.
 In October of the same year he began working on his PhD thesis in polymer laser microcavities and photonic crystal devices under the supervision of Dr Graham Turnbull and in collaboration with the Photonic Crystal group.
-In 2007 he joined the Optics Laboratory at the Ecole Polytechnique Federal de Lausanne.
+In 2007 he joined the Optics Laboratory at the Ecole Polytechnique Federal de Lausanne and is now a Professor at the University of Idaho.

 Dr Scott Richardson